Introduction

 when the draggable elements and their parent container elements are

-both positioned using either absolute
+both positioned using either absolute or

-relative
+relative positioning.

 Scrolling: Dragging (or 'swiping') is used to